FitzBrendan/roman-numeral-converter-freeCodeCamp/README.md

 # roman-numeral-converter-freeCodeCamp
 Build JavaScript algorithm to convert Arabic number into Roman numeral

-Created 3 JavaScript solutions to conver Arabic number into Roman numeral
+Created 3 JavaScript solutions to convert Arabic number into Roman numeral

 1. Object with while loop
 2. with Arrays